ArtisanPack-UI/security/docs/migration-guide-session-encryption.md

 # Migration Guide: Session Encryption

 This guide outlines the changes related to session encryption in the ArtisanPack UI Security package.
-As of version X.X.X, session encryption is enforced by default to enhance application security.
+As of version 2.0, session encryption is enforced by default to enhance application security.

 ## Session Encryption by Default